 Global Dining Awareness

-While Western etiquette dominates formal dining, we remain aware of cultural variations.
-Certain cuisines emphasize chopsticks, spoons, or hands.
-In international settings, adaptability reflects worldly sophistication and respect.
+For example, some cuisines emphasize chopsticks, spoons, or hands.
+Therefore, adaptability in international settings reflects worldly sophistication and respect.

 Children and Fine Dining Etiquette